grumpyjames/birding-almanac/features/a-200-bird-year/part-39-royston-rarity.md

   </figcaption>
 </figure>

-We follow its progress as it summits the treeline, quarters another nearby field, hops back over the trees and then disappears off to the East.
+We follow its progress as it tops the treeline, quarters another nearby field, hops back over the trees and then disappears off to the East.

 Cracking bird.
 Job done.
 Time to head home; I bid a cheery farewell to the scope crew and set off back for the station, where I will inevitably have